ingrammicro-xvantage/xi-sdk-go/docs/PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerFeesInner.md

 `func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerFeesInner) HasType() bool`

 HasType returns a boolean if a field has been set.

+### GetMsrp

+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerFeesInner) GetMsrp() float32`

+GetMsrp returns the Msrp field if non-nil, zero value otherwise.

+### GetMsrpOk

+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerFeesInner) GetMsrpOk() (*float32, bool)`

+GetMsrpOk returns a tuple with the Msrp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMsrp

+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerFeesInner) SetMsrp(v float32)`

+SetMsrp sets Msrp field to given value.

+### HasMsrp

+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerFeesInner) HasMsrp() bool`

+HasMsrp returns a boolean if a field has been set.

+### GetCode

+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerFeesInner) GetCode() string`

+GetCode returns the Code field if non-nil, zero value otherwise.

+### GetCodeOk

+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerFeesInner) GetCodeOk() (*string, bool)`

+GetCodeOk returns a tuple with the Code field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCode

+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerFeesInner) SetCode(v string)`

+SetCode sets Code field to given value.

+### HasCode

+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerFeesInner) HasCode() bool`

+HasCode returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)